scottnonnenberg/eslint-config-thehelp/README.md

 }
 ```

-## My guidelines for this project:

-- All rules from all plugins must be included.
-This is easy with `npm` scripts using `eslint-find-rules`.
-- Rules are in alphabetical order: first core eslint rules, then plugins sorted by name.
-- Always use 'error' or 'off' instead of 0 and 2.
-Numbers are for real config values.
-- No warnings. either disallow it completely, or don't worry about it.
-- All 'off' rules must have a reason mentioned.
-- Configuration should be nothing but 'error' if it matches the default settings for the rule.
+## Compatibility

+**This project is compatible with `npm` version 3 only.** The goal is to make this a one-stop install for `eslint` and its plugins, but plugin name resolution for `eslint` is hardcoded to the top-level.
+Installing this with `npm` 3.x will ensure that. `npm` version 2, however, puts this project's dependences underneath it in the directory streucture, making them invisible to the larger project.

+This may change if there is progress on this issue: https://github.com/eslint/eslint/issues/3458

+_Note: if you have `eslint` or any eslint plugins installed yourself, they will supercede the plugins installed with this project.
+Check this if you're getting errors, like 'unknown rule.'_

-## Notes:
+## Other notes:

 - `consistent-return` rule is incompatible with [thehelp-core](https://github.com/thehelp/core)'s breadcrumbs
-- I've left `thehelp/absolute-or-current-dir` for you to configure; it is off by default
+- I've left `thehelp/absolute-or-current-dir` for you to configure; it is off by default but I do recommend it.

 ## TODO: